A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 For a real map $h$ on $\mathbb{Y} \times \mathbb{W}$, let us define

-The quantity $\mathsf{EP}(h \mid C)$ represents our target parameter which is the equilibrium-based conditional expectation of $h(Y,f(W))$ given $f(W) \in C$ after the policy, whereas $\mathsf{DP}(h \mid C)$ represents its decomposition-based counterpart.
-Depending on the choice of $h$, we can express various objects of interest as illustrated below.
+The quantity $\mathsf{AEP}(h)$ represents our target parameter which is the equilibrium-based expectation of $h(Y,f(W))$ after the policy\footnote{Note the change of variables within the integral, so that we are integrating $f(w)$.}, whereas $\mathsf{ADP}(h)$ represents its decomposition-based counterpart.
+Depending on the choice of $h$, which can also be vector-valued, we can express various objects of interest as listed below.

 \textbf{Example 1: Expected Actions} We simply take $h(y,w) = y$.
-Then $\mathsf{EP}(h \mid C)$ represents the conditional expectation of the action profile given $f(W) \in C$, after the policy.
+Then $\mathsf{AEP}(h)$ represents the expected action profile after the policy.